aaronbloomfield/ccc/hws/btcparser/index.md

 These test are by no means comprehensive!
 But some of these tests will be used for the visible tests when you submit the file to Gradescope.
 The hidden tests, which your grade will be based on similar tests different than the ones shown above.

-#### Merkle Tree hashes
+### Part 2b: Merkle Trees

-This is likely the hardest part of the assignment.
+Validating the Merkle Tree hashes is likely the hardest part of the assignment.
 Work on this last, as you can still get a lot of partial credit if this part is not implemented.
 In particular, you may want to ensure that the JSON output, below, is working first before you complete this part.

 The computation of the Merkle tree root hash is [discussed in the lecture slides](../../slides/bitcoin.html#/merkle).
 You will need to be familiar with that before proceeding.
 It is expected that you will use the SHA-256 hashing programs that come with your programming language; use of these is discussed in the last few slides of the [hashing section of the Encryption slide set](../../slides/encryption.html#/hashing).